zhizhul/6tree/README.md

 6Tree
 =====

+Dear readers,

 This is a reconstructed version which has basic functions to discover IPv6 active addresses and aliased regions, by learning the distribution of known active addresses.
 Its idea is introduced in the paper ["*6Tree: Efficient dynamic discovery of active addresses in the IPv6 address space*"](https://www.sciencedirect.com/science/article/abs/pii/S1389128618312003).
-If you don't have access, please contact liuzhizhu17@nudt.edu.cn, and you can also discuss ideas and technical details with me through the e-mail.
+If you don't have access, please contact liuzhizhu17@nudt.edu.cn.
+Besides, you can also discuss ideas and technical details with me through the e-mail.

 Its purpose is to enable asynchronous scanners to discover IPv6 active addresses more efficiently.
 These scanners can scan all IPv4 addresses quickly, but it's infeasible in IPv6.
 According to works in recent years, a solution is to design a target generation algorithm that studies known data and generates address targets that are more likely to be active.
 Besides, there are aliased regions on the IPv6 Internet, and they disturb the search.
 So an interruption mechanism is designed to measure the distribution of aliased regions and except them to improve the quality of gathered active addresses.